 All rights reserved.
-No part of this book may be reprinted or reproduced or utilized in any form or by an electronic, mechanical, or other means, now known or hereafter invented, including photocopying, and recording or in any information storage or retrieval system, without permission in writing from the publisher.
-The views expressed in this book are the author's alone and do not represent any institution with which he is or has been affiliated.
+No part of this book may be reprinted or reproduced or utilized in any form or by an electronic, mechanical or other means, now known or hereafter invented, including photocopying, and recording or in any information storage or retrieval system, without permission in writing from the publisher.
+The views expressed in this Occasional Paper are those of the author alone and do not represent any institution with which he is or has been affiliated.